-I will ask you to fill out a form at each stage - during and after birth - to understand your physical situation and how that effects your pilates experience.
+We will have questions at each stage - during and after birth - to understand your physical situation and how that effects your pilates experience.

-I will also make some checks, for example, after birth I will ask to check you for diastisis recti or ask that you have it checked.
-If there are any contra-indications that arise I may ask you to wait and seek a medical opinion before beginning.
-In some rare cases I may not be able to help you.
+We may also ask some checks to be done again.
+If there are any contra-indications that arise we may ask you to wait and seek a medical opinion before beginning.
+In some rare cases we may not be able to help you.

 In most cases however, this is a formality and we look forward to helping you stay in shape and manage the changes you experience throughout your pregnancy.